ibm-industrial/opcua-to-ibmiotp/README.md

 These are the steps to consume (simulated) OPC UA data on the IoT platform.
 Note, that the data is pulled from the OPC-UA server.
 Meanwhile the OPC-UA protocol supports publish/subscribe, see the [announcement](https://opcfoundation.org/news/press-releases/opc-foundation-announces-opc-ua-pubsub-release-important-extension-opc-ua-communication-platform/) of the OPC foundation.

 ## OPC UA Server
-* create a [Ubuntu VM](https://cloud.ibm.com/classic/devices) with an Ubuntu 16.04 on the IBM Cloud (register to the IBM Cloud, if not done already) with a public IP address (your-opc-ua-server-address)
+* create an [Ubuntu 16.04 VM](https://cloud.ibm.com/classic/devices) on the IBM Cloud (register to the IBM Cloud, if not done already) with a public IP address (your-opc-ua-server-address)
 * note down the root password of the Ubuntu VM
 * setup [security groups](https://cloud.ibm.com/classic/security/securitygroups) for the ports that are needed for that device: allow_opc_ua/inbound&outbound/53530, allow_ssh/inbound/22, allow_vnc/inbound/5900-5999 and assign them to the VM